AreebEhsan/Real-Time-Camera-Image-Classifier/README.md

-# Camera Classifier
+# Real-Time Camera Image Classifier using Machine Learning

-Camera Classifier is a Python-based application that allows users to classify images captured from their webcam.
+Real-Time Camera Image Classifier using Machine Learning is a Python-based application that allows users to classify images captured from their webcam.
 The application leverages a simple machine learning model (LinearSVC) to categorize images into two predefined classes.
 The GUI is built using Tkinter, and OpenCV is used to handle the webcam input.

 ## Features